krojew/MaskedMaterialToNanite/README.md

 ![context menu option](images/menu.png)

 **Step 2**: Enter desired configuration options (described below) and run the action.
 A new static mesh with *_Nanite* appended will be created with the same materials.
+Its Nanite settings will be set to defaults, so you might need to adjust some properties, like preserving area for foliage.

 ![configuration](images/config.png)